petusa/CordovaServer/README.md

 With live-server you are able to run WWW applications and sites with automatic reload.
 Why not to achieve this in case of Cordova projects.

-In case of Cordova projects you the Cordova plugins gets loaded in its special Javascript/Cordova module definitions, which are usually a wrapped versions of the original plugin source files, and only gets generated once after you added a specific platform (e.g. cordova platform add android) and called the 'cordova prepare' command.
-This is repetitive and unecesseraly
+In case of Cordova projects you the Cordova plugins gets loaded in its special Javascript/Cordova module definitions, which are usually a wrapped versions of the original plugin source files.
+These are only generated once after you added a specific platform (e.g. cordova platform add android) and called the 'cordova prepare' command.
+This is repetitive and unecessary task, that can be avoided.

-It fastens the developmnet of the UI, protyping with automatically resolvind Cordova plugin dependencies.
+It fastens the developmnet of the UI, protyping with automatically resolving Cordova plugin dependencies.

 In case you are also developing a pure JS plugin, that depends only on other pure JS plugins or libraries, you can easily setup a Cordova project to test and develop at once, from the same source code.

+# Changes

+  - Version 0.0.3

+  cordova.js automatically obtained when installing from npm (prepublish script added, index.js modified to serve the new obtained cordova.js)

+  bug fix (plugin.xml with no js modules defined parsed now properly)

+  cleanup (trailing spaces)

+  - Version 0.0.1 / 0.0.2

+  first version